1985 Stanley Cup playoffs: (N1) St. Louis Blues vs. (N4) Minnesota North Stars

 This was the sixth playoff series meeting between these two teams.
 St. Louis won three of the previous five series.
 This was a rematch of last year's Norris Division Finals in which Minnesota won in seven games.

 (N2) Chicago Black Hawks vs. (N3) Detroit Red Wings

 This was the tenth playoff series meeting between these two teams.
-Chicago has won five of the previous nine series.
-Their most recent meeting was in the 1970 Stanley Cup Quarterfinals in a four-game sweep.
+Chicago had won five of the previous nine series.
+Their most recent meeting was in the 1970 Stanley Cup Quarterfinals, which the Black Hawks won in a four-game sweep.

 (S1) Edmonton Oilers vs. (S4) Los Angeles Kings

 This was the second playoff series between these two teams.
 Los Angeles won their only previous meeting in a stunning upset 3–2 in the 1982 Smythe Division Semifinals.

 (S2) Winnipeg Jets vs. (S3) Calgary Flames

 This was the first playoff series between these two teams.